varsha7104/java-tcs-sheet/exam/secondquestion/Bank.md

 This method will take an array of BankAccount objects and a String parameter as input parameters.

-This method will search for all BankAccount objects whose account type matches the given account type (String parameter passed) and whose associated KYC status is "Lapsed".
+This method will search for all BankAccount objects whose occupation matches the given occupation (String parameter passed) and whose associated KYC status is "Lapsed".
 The comparison should be case-insensitive.

 The method should return an array of BankAccount objects that satisfy the above conditions.